Ghee vs. Tallow: From Cooking to Skincare

 • Ghee: It is primarily used in cooking due to its rich flavor and high smoke point.
 However, it is also used in traditional medicine and skincare.
 In Ayurvedic practices, ghee is used for its moisturizing and healing properties, often applied to the skin to treat dryness or minor burns.

 • Tallow: It is versatile and used in cooking and various non-culinary applications.
 It’s a popular ingredient in candle making, where its firm texture and slow-burning qualities make it a good choice for producing long-lasting candles.
 Tallow is also widely used in skin care products and is valued for its nourishing and moisturizing properties.
-It’s often found in natural and homemade soaps, balms, and creams, where it helps protect and hydrate the skin.
+It’s often found in natural and homemade tallow soaps, whipped tallow balms, and beef tallow balms and creams, where it helps protect and hydrate the skin.

 Cultural and Traditional Uses